Santiago de Compostela: City

 Along the western side of the Praza do Obradoiro is the elegant 18th-century Pazo de Raxoi, now the city hall.
-Across the square is the Pazo de Raxoi (Raxoi's Palace), the town hall, and on the right from the cathedral steps is the Hostal dos Reis Católicos, founded in 1492 by the Catholic Monarchs, Isabella of Castille and Ferdinand II of Aragon, as a pilgrims' hospice (now a Parador).
+On the right from the cathedral steps is the Hostal dos Reis Católicos, founded in 1492 by the Catholic Monarchs, Isabella of Castille and Ferdinand II of Aragon, as a pilgrims' hospice (now a Parador).
 The Obradoiro façade of the cathedral, the best known, is depicted on the Spanish euro coins of 1 cent, 2 cents, and 5 cents (€0.01, €0.02, and €0.05).

 Santiago is the site of the University of Santiago de Compostela, established in the early 16th century.
 The main campus can be seen best from an alcove in the large municipal park in the centre of the city.

-Within the old town there are many narrow winding streets full of historic buildings.
-The new town all around it has less character though some of the older parts of the new town have some big flats in them.

 Santiago de Compostela has a substantial nightlife.
 Both in the new town (a zona nova in Galician, la zona nueva in Spanish or ensanche) and the old town (a zona vella, la zona vieja, trade-branded as zona monumental), a mix of middle-aged residents and younger students maintain a lively presence until the early hours of the morning.
 Radiating from the centre of the city, the historic cathedral is surrounded by paved granite streets, tucked away in the old town, and separated from the newer part of the city by the largest of many parks throughout the city, Parque da Alameda.

 Santiago gives its name to one of the four military orders of Spain: Santiago, Calatrava, Alcántara and Montesa.

 One of the most important economic centres in Galicia, Santiago is the seat for organisations like Association for Equal and Fair Trade Pangaea.